vnikolaou/digsup-ui/README.md

 - Nginx (v1.15.x)

 The application implements ONLY the front-end based on React.js framework.
 I chose to separate the front-end from back-end for scaling purposes in the future.
-Practically the application runs inside a docker container as a set of static pages (the result of building the React files) inside an Nginx server in port 8080.
+Practically the application runs inside a docker container as a set of static pages (the result of building the React files) inside a Nginx server in port 8080.

-The communication with the back-end relies on Nginx's proxy capabilities.
-From the pages perspective any access to the back-end still targets specific URLs inside the code, but these URLs are relative to the current context path.
-All these requests pass through the Nginx which takes care to forward the requests to a hardcoded <ip>:<port> scheme that target the back end application.
+The design sets the basis for the communication with the back-end to rely on Nginx's proxy capabilities, ie. allows to talk with another service or container in a seperate process.
+In this scenarion, the IP address of the back-end server in a production environment would be the IP of an internal load balancer which would delegate all the requests to one or more instances of the back-end application (REST APIs) inside the cluster.

-Practically the IP address of the back-end server in a production environment would be the IP of an internal load balancer which would delegate all the requests to one or more instances of the back-end application (REST APIs) inside the cluster.
-These instances are docker containers as well.
+At the moment the front-end access directly the back-end server via HTTP for reasons that have to do with the networking capabilities of the individual docker containers.
+Such issues would be handled normally by a tool like Kubernetes.

-Similarly, the front-end application can be scaled properly (eg. with Kubernettes) and in combination with the back-end instances would compose a functional cluster offering high availability, resiliance, failover and other valuable QoS capabilities.
+Finally, due to this design, the front-end application can be scaled properly (eg. with Kubernettes) and in combination with the back-end instances would compose a functional cluster offering high availability, resiliance, failover and other valuable QoS capabilities.

 ## Install locally
 1. Clone from repo: